gcorecorp/django-user-notification/README.md

 Quick Start
 -----

-Let's take a look at a quick example of using REST framework to build a simple model-backed API for accessing users and groups.
+Let's take a look at a quick start of using Django user notification to send notification messages to users.

-Startup up a new project like so...
+Run the `notification` migrations using:

-    ./manage.py migrate
+    python manage.py migrate notification

 Add the following to your `settings.py` module: